top of page

 • Dairy

-Another common problem is when your gallbladder is not producing enough bile to properly digest your food.
+Another common problem that can cause you to feel sick when you eat is when your liver is not producing enough bile to properly digest your food.

-Even if these patients were to take the 'right' supplementation to reverse deficiencies, their digestion is so impaired that they would not be able to absorb what they needed.
+Even if these patients were to take the 'right' supplementation to reverse deficiencies, their digestion is often so impaired that they would not be able to absorb what they need.

-A common symptom of a gallbladder disfunction is pain near the shoulder blades as well as morning nausea.
+A common symptom of gallbladder dysfunction is pain near the shoulder blades as well as morning nausea.
+This can occur even if your gallbladder has been removed.

-Stool and blood testing can be ordered to look at bile acids.
+Stool and blood testing can be ordered to look at bile acids, and other testing is usually done to determine if nutritional deficiencies are contributing to symptoms.

 4. Low Stomach Acid

-Low stomach acid can be caused by things like poor diet, not eating during an optimal window during the day, and chronic stress.
+Low stomach acid can be caused by poor diet, not eating during an optimal window during the day and chronic stress.
+Chronic stress is the most common factor we see in our practice that compromises the production of quality stomach acid.

-When there is not enough acid to digest food it can prevent the body absorbing key vitamin and nutrients.
+When there is not enough stomach acid to digest food, the body cannot absorb key vitamins and nutrients.

-In these cases, the first step is to take a half of a lemon in water about 15 minutes before each meal to aid digestion.
+In these cases, the first step is the same one that aids in bile production and involves taking the juice of half of a lemon in water about 15 minutes before each meal to aid digestion.
+If this is not tolerated well, other steps can be taken to improve stomach acid production.

 Symptoms of Low Stomach Acid